floington500/MoleculeMaster/README.md

 # stoicmd

-<p>Welcome to the Stoicmd project, a CLI application that allows you to create your own chemical equations and perform chemistry stoichiometry on them.
-Although I didn't achieve the initial goal I had set for my project, I made significant progress within the time given.</p>
+<p>Welcome to the Stoicmd project, an application that has a parser for chemical equations along with framework for period 1-3 elements.
+Although I didn't achieve the initial goal I had set for my project, which was to provide the user with functions to invoke stoichiometry operations on chemical compounds, I made significant progress within the time given.</p>

 <p>This project was developed for BH6 and I chose the SPEED theme with the intention of speeding up my chemistry stoichiometry homework.
 I aimed to create a fully functional chemical equation parser, and I'm excited to share what I've accomplished so far!</p>

 ## Installation

-<p>To use Stoicmd, simply clone this repository onto your local machine and navigate to the root directory of the project.</p>
+<p>To use Stoicmd, simply clone this repository onto your local machine and navigate to the root directory of the project.
+From there, you are free to use the program however you see fit.</p>

 ```bash
 git clone https://github.com/username/stoicmd.git